wasdwasd0105/USBPods-Pico2W/README.md

 **Visit USBPods webUI to control your Dongle! [hub.usbpods.com](https://hub.usbpods.com)**

-Open-source firmware that turns a **Raspberry Pi Pico 2 W** (or the Waveshare **RP2350B-Plus-W** USB dongle — one universal binary covers both) into a driver-free USB sound card that streams to Bluetooth headphones with the hi-res codecs ordinary dongles never ship.
+Open-source firmware that turns a Raspberry Pi Pico 2 W (or the Waveshare RP2350B-Plus-W) into a UAC 1/2 sound card that streams to Bluetooth headphones with the hi-quailty codecs.

 Plug it into any computer, console or handheld with a USB port.
 No app, no driver, no pairing dance on the host — the dongle owns the Bluetooth link, so